stupidcomputer/stupidcomputer/src/legal/index.md

 You're more than welcome to request erasure via the privacy policy above, though.

-.. _GDPR compliance:

-*GDPR compliance*
+## GDPR compliance

-Persuant to `Regulation 2016/679 of the European Parliment <https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A02016R0679-20160504>`_, also known as the General Data Protection Regulation, or GDPR, beepboop.systems is *not* subject to its provisions because it fails the Chapter 1, Article 2.2c test:
+Persuant to [Regulation 2016/679 of the European Parliment](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A02016R0679-20160504), also known as the General Data Protection Regulation, or GDPR, beepboop.systems is *not* subject to its provisions because it fails the Chapter 1, Article 2.2c test:

   2. This Regulation does not apply to the processing of personal data: